supreethprajwal/supreethprajwal.github.io/index.md

 ---
 ## Professional Experience

-+ **Microsoft Research, Cambridge, UK**, *May 2018 - Present*
++ **Microsoft Research, Cambridge, UK**, *May 2018 - August 2018*
   **Research Intern**
-  Working in the Healthcare AI team on developing interpretable models for predicting clinical outcomes of patients with Traumatic Brain Injury
+  Worked in the Healthcare ML team to develop interpretable models for predicting clinical outcomes of patients with Traumatic Brain Injury

 + **Qualcomm, Bangalore, India**, *May 2014 - July 2014*
   **Engineering Intern**